Saturday, April 17, 2021

 The map

-Put as much enriching detail as you can right on the map: evokative names of forests, towns and rivers, and the random encounter table.
+Put as much enriching detail as you can right on the map: evocative names of forests, towns and rivers, and the random encounter table.
 You can use colors to layer more information.
 A brief key can detail points of interest with one or a couple of lines of text on one page, or you can put that right on the map.
 For detail on specific points of intrest, dive down with a separate dungeon or town map.

 You even can provide your players with a map handout, thereby giving the information to help them think what adventures might be of interest to explore.
 Here is an example of a map for the DM, and the corresponding one for the players.
+Although not having a map and just vague descriptions of the route, and having to work by what they can see and explore is interesting too.

 Scale of the map